aaditya-dubey09/Basic-Projects/README.md

 # Basic-Projects
-A collection of my basic React and Next.js projects, including a To-Do list, Weather App, and more.
+A collection of my basic React, Next.js and Vue projects, including a To-Do list, Weather App, and more.